pattytonyoneill/archeology-company/README.md

     Git: used to utilize the Gitpod terminal to commit to Git and Push to GitHub
     GitHub: used to store project code after being pushed from Git
     Balsamiq: Used to create the wire frame for the project during the planning phase
+    ColorSpce: Used to help client choose colors for website

 Testing: